 From the award-winning short story by Ted Chiang, one of today’s most celebrated science fiction writers, comes Arrival (2016), a story about mankind on the verge of a global war.
 When mysterious spacecrafts touch down across the world, the military recruits an elite team to investigate, led by expert linguist Louise Banks (Amy Adams).
 Louise must learn the aliens’ language in order to communicate with them, and the team must determine whether the aliens have come in peace or are a threat to humanity.

-Script to Screen will host Screenwriter/Executive Producer Eric Heisserer for a post screening Q&A. The event will be moderated by Pollock Theater Director Matt Ryan.
+Script to Screen hosted Screenwriter/Executive Producer Eric Heisserer for a post screening Q&A. The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter/Executive Producer Eric Heisserer

 Eric Heisserer’s Arrival is adapted from the award-winning short story by Ted Chiang.
 Heisserer’s script is a major contender for this years Academy Award® for Best Adapted Screenplay, and the film itself is in contention for many other Academy Awards® including Best Picture and Best Actress (Amy Adams).
 Heisserer’s feature career started in screenwriting with the revival of Nightmare on Elm Street in 2010.
 His other screenwriting credits include Final Destination 5 and the remake of The Thing.